rreece/rreece.github.io/talks/index.md

 -------------------------------------------------------------------------------

-Here's my selected list of public talks I have given on philosophy of science, and in particular with focuses on philosophy of quantum mechanics, statistics, and machine learning.
+Here's my selected list of public talks I have given on philosophy of science, in particular with focuses on philosophy of quantum mechanics, statistics, and machine learning.